valentjn/vscode-ltex/pages/docs/advanced-usage.md

 ## Magic Comments

 Magic comments are special comments which contents are interpreted by LTeX and which can be used to change some LTeX settings in the middle of the document.
-The comments have the following form:
+The accepted syntax depends on the language and is shown in the following list.
+Except when otherwise noted, magic comments have to be on their own line, and they can be surrounded by whitespace.

+- BibTeX: Same as LaTeX
-- LaTeX: `% LTeX: SETTINGS` on its own line (can be surrounded by whitespace)
+- LaTeX: `% LTeX: SETTINGS`
-- Markdown: One of the following on its own line (can be surrounded by whitespace):
+- Markdown: One of the following:
   - `<!-- LTeX: SETTINGS -->`
   - `[comment]: <> "LTeX: SETTINGS"`
+- Org: `# LTeX: SETTINGS`
+- reStructuredText: `..
+LTeX: SETTINGS`
+- R Sweave: Same as LaTeX

 Magic comments are case-insensitive (except for the setting values), and the spaces in the magic comment line can be any amount of whitespace, even no amount at all.